 Healthcare 21 Group completes purchase of Xograph Healthcare

-Combined business will employ 500 staff in the UK, Ireland, Germany and Austria
+Combined business will employ 500 staff in Britain, Ireland, Germany and Austria

-Managing director Tara Kearney of Healthcare 21 pictured in their warehouses, Blarney, Cork City.
+Managing director Tara Kearney of Healthcare 21 pictured in their warehouse in Blarney, Co Cork

 Irish medical equipment supplier Healthcare 21 Group has completed the acquisition of Gloucestershire-based Xograph Healthcare.

-Xograph, founded in 1967 and based in Stonehouse, is the largest independent medical imaging equipment supplier throughout the UK and Ireland serving the HSE, NHS, private hospitals, clinics and diagnostic centres.
+Xograph, founded in 1967, is the largest independent medical imaging equipment supplier throughout Britain and Ireland, serving the HSE, the NHS, private hospitals, clinics and diagnostic centres.

 It provides medical imaging technology, supported by a nationwide team of highly trained field-based engineers and clinical applications specialists.

-This latest acquisition is another milestone in the expansion of the Healthcare 21 Group that, in fewer than three years, has seen the company nearly triple in size.
+This latest acquisition is the latest step in the expansion of the Healthcare 21 Group that, in less than three years, has seen the company nearly triple in size.